opentdf/opentdf/quickstart/README.md

 ![Keycloak login screen, displaying an empty form for the 'TDF' identity realm](static/keycloak-login-empty.png)

-Log in using the credentials generated with the bootstrap script (supplied via Helm [here](helm/opentdf/charts/bootstrap/values.yaml#L10-L11)), or with the default credentials, which are currently "user1" and the password is "password".
+Log in using the credentials generated with the bootstrap script (supplied via Helm [here](helm/opentdf/charts/bootstrap/values.yaml#L10-L11)), or with the default credentials, which are currently "user1" and the password is "testuser123".

 ![Keycloak login screen, filled with a user login credentials](static/keycloak-login-filled-user1.png)